 There are ever-ending stories circulating the news of families being accused of terrible things and their lives being turned upset down because of calls to social services.
 I don’t think these accusations should be taken lightly, and any reports must be made with great delibertaion.
 Considering the circumstances in our story, however, I truly believe the man was doing what he could to keep my daughter out of harm’s way.
 The “bruising” on her back indicated that she could be potentially in danger, and for him this was the only way he could keep her safe.

-We need more people like him in the world: people who are willing to advocate on a child’s behalf and have their safety as a main priority and who are willing to work together with families to grow a happy and healthy child.
+We need more people like him in the world: people who are willing to advocate on a child’s behalf and have their safety as a main priority and who are willing to work together with families to grow happy and healthy families.

 It truly takes a village to raise a child.